 - Expense management and expense payment assistance

-Adults and young people with disabilities often receive independent living support services when they reside in shared accommodation.
+Adults and young people with disabilities often receive independent living support services when they reside in shared accommodations.

-If you receive SIL funding, you may benefit from sharing a home.
+If you receive SIL funding, you may benefit from SIL accommodation options.
 As a result of this program, you will be able to:

-It is possible to share the rent costs.
+1. Is it possible to share the rent costs?
 If you don’t want to live alone, you can share the living costs, including rent, electricity bills, rates, water usage, internet, and other household expenses.

-How do you get SIL funding in your independent living supports?
+How do you get SIL funding for your independent living support?

 You’ll first talk to your NDIA planner about your current situation in a planning meeting if you’re new to the NDIS.